digistackops-java-org/CPM-App-Local/README.md

-# Coaching-App-Local
+# CPM-App-Local
-App for online coaching Platform
+App for online coaching Platform Management Application for your online Classes